tengfoonglam/coworker_bingo/README.md

 #### Smoke Test

-A simple smoke test to test bingo sheet generation is working is included.
+There is a simple smoke test to check that the bingo sheet generation using the example input files is working.
 To run it, just call

 ```
 pytest